Part Nine (The Pacific)

 "Part Nine", also known as "Okinawa", is the ninth episode of the American war drama miniseries The Pacific.
 The episode was written by co-executive producer Bruce C. McKenna, and directed by supervising producer Tim Van Patten.
 It originally aired on HBO on May 9, 2010.

 The series focuses on the United States Marine Corps's actions in the Pacific Theater of Operations within the wider Pacific War.
 It primarily centers on the experiences of three Marines (Robert Leckie, Eugene Sledge, and John Basilone) who were in different regiments (1st, 5th, and 7th, respectively) of the 1st Marine Division.
-The episode follows the Division's role in the Battle of Okinawa, also exploring the feelings of hatred among the soldiers.
+The episode follows the Division's role in the Battle of Okinawa, also exploring the feelings of hatred among the marines.

 According to Nielsen Media Research, the episode was seen by an estimated 1.81 million household viewers and gained a 0.7 ratings share among adults aged 18–49.
 The episode received universal acclaim from critics, who praised the production values, extremely bleak tone, depiction of anti-Japanese sentiment, and performances.